jhedstrom/drupalextension/STEPS.md

 > Provides step-definitions for interacting with Drupal messages.
 > <br/><br/>
 > Operates against the rendered page via Mink.
 CSS selectors are read from
-> the nested 'selectors.messages:' map under 'Drupal\DrupalExtension'.
+> the nested 'selectors.messages:' map under 'Drupal\DrupalExtension', keyed
-> The legacy flat 'message_selector' / 'error_message_selector' /
-> 'success_message_selector' / 'warning_message_selector' keys under the
-> same map remain supported with a deprecation notice and are removed
-> in 6.1.
+> by 'default', 'error', 'success' and 'warning'.

 <details>